You are here

 The Problem

-Rape crisis centers (RCCs) across Pennsylvania have faced years of chronic underfunding despite providing essential, 24/7 services to survivors of sexual violence.
-These centers rely on funding from the Rape Crisis line item in the Department of Human Services (DHS) budget, which is in desperate need of a meaningful increase.
+Rape crisis centers (RCCs) across Pennsylvania have endured years of chronic underfunding while continuing to provide 24/7 services to survivors of sexual abuse, assault, and harassment.
+RCCs rely on the Rape Crisis line item in the Department of Human Services (DHS) budget, which urgently needs a meaningful increase.

 The Solution